Call Center Representative Salary

-Survey takers working as Call Center Representatives report using a large range of professional skills.
+Call Center Representatives seem to wield many skills on the job.
 Most notably, skills in Customer Relationship Management, Customer Service Metrics, Insurance, and Inside Sales are correlated to pay that is above average, with boosts in pay of 5 percent.
 Skills that are correlated to lower pay, on the other hand, include Computer Service.
-Most people experienced in Customer Service also tend to know Customer Relations.
-Most people skilled in Phone Support are similarly competent in Call Center and Customer Relations.
+Most people experienced in Customer Service also know Customer Relations.
+Those who learned Phone Support also tend to know Call Center and Customer Relations.

 Pay by Experience Level for Call Center Representative